prakharmrsl/easypcceo.github.io/pages/crypto-mining/crypto-mining.md

 Considering the information above, the importance of a powerful GPU is clear.
 The more powerful your GPU is, the faster you'll successfully mine coins.

 However, powerful cards tend to use lots of electricity.
 That's why the efficiency of a card is equally important to consider.
+Sometimes, it's better to buy multiple low end GPUs with a great power/hash ratio.
+It may yield higher profits.
+The [GTX 1050 Ti](/crypto-mining/gtx-1050ti-review/) is a perfect example.

 With the difficulty of mining increasing each day, an efficient GPU is critical.
 Some GPUs cost more in electricity than they generate in revenue.
 You can find efficient mining GPUs with the guides above.